 - Pioneer Layout – The familiar Pioneer club-style layout is evident on this controller.
 A seamless step up from Pioneer beginner gear and also a good introduction to club level gear.

 - Jog Cutter – The Jog Cutter feature is a little gimmicky and difficult to utilize.
 It often sounds a bit off and not really that useful for most DJs.

-The Pioneer DDJ FLX6 is a slight departure from Pioneer’s usual approach to gear.
+The Pioneer DDJ FLX6-GT is a slight departure from Pioneer’s usual approach to gear.
 The addition of new Merge FX features aims to assist DJs but most DJs will find that these can get a bit repetitive.
 Great in a pinch but should not be used as a crutch.
 Beyond that, the rest of the controller gives you access to a wealth of features.
 Dual compatibility with both Serato and Rekordbox also offers you full flexibility to try both pieces of software out.

-A great intermediate controller if you don’t want to spend more money on Pioneer’s top of the line offerings.
+A great intermediate controller if you don’t want to spend more money on Pioneer’s top-of-the-line offerings.

 Numark Mixtrack Pro FX Review